gera3d/BattleMusic/README.md

 - Restart WoW to load new music

 ### 3. Configure Settings
-Open the configuration menu by typing in chat:
+Open the configuration menu in one of two ways:

+**Option A: Minimap Button** 🎯
+- Look for the drum/music note icon around your minimap
+- Left-click to open the settings menu

+**Option B: Chat Command**
 ```
 /bmusic
 ```